visier/api-samples/dv-export/python/export-to-database/README.md

 does not exist at the provided location.

 ### Visier user configuration
-See https://github.com/visier/connector-python for more details on authentication through the Visier Python Connector.
+For more information about authentication with the Visier Python Connector, see [Visier Python Connector](https://github.com/visier/connector-python).

 In addition to the capabilities mentioned above, the user will need:
 - The `Manage Jobs` capability to be able to schedule DV export jobs.